Helpline 0808 800 3333 or contact us

 Independent medical experts will use these notes and records, and a statement you give your solicitor, to prepare a report.
 Those expert reports will either support the claim or say that a claim is not sustainable.

-This will look at three distinct issues:
+This will look at 3 distinct issues:

-However, it is best to start an investigation as early as possible, while things are likely to be clearer in your mind.
+It's best to start an investigation as early as possible, while things are likely to be clearer in your mind.

 Find out how @Scope is helping people to feel more confident about disability.
 Help us #EndTheAwkward http://bit.ly/2egoZQx